 Using direct payments to employ a PA

 You might choose to use direct payments from your personal budget to employ a personal assistant (PA).
-This can give you an extra level of support and freedom.
+This can give you more choice and control.
 If you do hire your own PA, you’ll need to know about your responsibilities as an employer.

 Your local authority should give you information about hiring a PA.
 Ask them when you’re discussing direct payments from your personal budget.